Domiii/dbux/docs/CONTRIBUTING.md

 ![dbux auto start](.\img\dbux-auto-start-workspace-setting.png)

-If dependencies bug out, run the (very aggressive) clean-up command: `npm run dbux-reinstall`
+If dependencies bug out, sometimes running the (very aggressive) clean-up command can help: `npm run dbux-reinstall` (of course we don't recommend this).

 ## Start development